Skip to contents

 Limitations

-Non-negative stocks and flows are minimally supported, Setting stocks to non-negative will not adjust flows.
-Hard-coding non-negativity is not recommended, as it may mask model misspecification.
-Stocks and flows that logically cannot be negative (e.g., animals or deaths) should remain non-negative through appropriate model equations and parameters to avoid unexpected results.
-In addition, sdbuildR does not support vectorized operations.
+• Unlike in other System Dynamics software, sdbuildR minimally supports non-negative stocks and flows.
+Setting stocks to non-negative will not adjust flows.
+In any case, enforcing either stocks or flows to be non-negative is not recommended, as it may mask model misspecification.
+Stocks and flows that logically cannot be negative (e.g., animals or deaths) should ideally remain non-negative as a result of the model’s equations and parameters, rather than by forcing them to be non-negative.

 Other System Dynamics software